top of page

 Echo News TV LLC Spotlight

 Pine Brook, NJ (also known as Tinton Falls) – Few legacies in American journalism are as profound as that of Mr. William Elijah Rock.
 Born on January 22, 1861, in Pine Brook, New Jersey, to Peter Rock and Emma America Schenck Rock, his life stands as a radiant testament to hope, resilience, and progress.
 His lineage is nothing short of extraordinary: the ancestral grandson of Abraham Rock, an enslaved fine thoroughbred horse breeding and trainer abducted from Africa, and Ruth Rock, a full-blooded Lenni Lenape woman whose remarkable journey included being sold from North America to Barbados, only to return to New Jersey and be purchased by the Fleming Indian Plantation.
-Mr. Rock also descended directly from Joseph Fleming, whose family's destinies converged on the Fleming Indian Plantation—an enterprise rooted in the fur trade.
+Mr. Rock also descended directly from Joseph Fleming, (Dutch) whose family's destinies converged on the Fleming Indian Plantation—an enterprise rooted in the fur trade.

 William Elijah Rock's journey was guided by deep ancestral roots and an unwavering dedication to education.
 After attending public schools in Pine Brook and receiving private instruction under Professor John R. Porter in New York, he pursued legal studies for eight years under T.W.
 Throckmorton in Red Bank, New Jersey.
 On 14 February 1884, he married Annie O. Bowles of Red Bank, forging a partnership that would profoundly influence New Jersey's Black press and business communities.